nathanhubens/fasterai1/README.md

 - Network Pruning: actually remove the sparse weights to take computationnally take advantage of it.
 [Blog post here](https://nathanhubens.github.io/posts/deep%20learning/2020/05/22/pruning.html)

 - Batch Normalization Folding: remove the batch normalization layer to reduce the number of parameters and the inference time without changing the performance [Blog post here](https://nathanhubens.github.io/posts/deep%20learning/2020/04/20/BN.html)

+- Knowledge Distillation: teacher-student method where a small model is trained to mimic a pre-trained, larger model.